fsfe/reuse-docs/README.md

 Translation happens by conversion Markdown into _gettext_ using [po4a](https://po4a.org).
 To generate the _.md_ files from the _gettext .po_ files, run:  `po4a po/po4a.conf`.

+### Branches

+The latest official specification release is in the `stable` branch, while the main branch (`master`) contains fixes and new and potentially breaking specification changes.
+Typically, non-spec changes or insignificant fixes for the spec are "backported" to the `stable` branch.

 ## License